A Hunky “Dorie” Classic Cookie

 ½ c. thick jam of your choice (Dorie recommends blueberry or raspberry)

 Working with a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the butter, both sugars, and salt on medium speed for about 3 minutes, scraping the bowl as needed.
 The mixture should be smooth but not fluffy.
 Reduce the mixer speed to low and, one by one, beat in the yolks followed by the vanilla.
 Turn the mixer off and add the flour all at once.
 With the machine on low, mix just until the flour disappears into the dough.
 Give the dough a couple of turns with a sturdy flexible spatula.

 Turn the dough out onto the counter and divide it in half.
 Gather each piece into a ball and shape into a disk.

 Working with one piece of dough at a time, roll the dough ¼” thick between pieces of parchment.
 Slide the parchment-sandwiched dough onto a baking sheet – you can stack the slabs – and freeze them for a least 1 hour, or refrigerate for at least 2 hours.

 Preheat the oven to 350°F. Butter or spray a regular muffin tin.
 Have a 2” round cookie cutter at hand.

 Bake the cookies for 20 to 22 minutes, rotating the tin after 11 minutes, or until the streusel and the edges of the cookies are golden brown.
-The jam may bubble and that’s fine.
+The jam may bubble, and that’s fine.
 Leave the cookies in the tin for about 15 minutes before transferring them to a rack to cool.

-Repeat with the remaining dough, making certain the tins are cool.
+Repeat with the remaining dough, making sure the tins are cool.
 [Don’t forget to return the streusel to the refrigerator and to put the dough back into the freezer until you are ready to make the next batch.]

 Makes about 30 cookies.